asia-jankowska00/den-rene-linie/README.md

 ## MMD3 Exam Project @ [Multimedia Design, UCN](https://www.ucn.dk/english/programmes-and-courses/multimedia-design).

 ### How to run
-1. `cd` into packages
+1. run `npm install` in the root directory
-2. `cd` into one of the client packages (business-client, employee, employer)
+2. `cd` into server
-3. run `npm install` to install dependencies in that package
+3. run `npm install` to install server dependencies
-4. run `npm run serve` to start the client
+4. run `npm run develop`
 5. In another terminal, `cd` into packages
-6. `cd` into server
+6. `cd` into one of the client packages (business-client, employee, employer)
-7. run `npm install` to install server dependencies
+7. run `npm install` to install dependencies in that package
-7. run `npm run develop`
+8. run `npm run serve` to start the client

 OR